SarvM/ng-aspnetcore-business-app/Note.md

 ### Add debugger to debug the application

 Add the launch.json and tasks.json file in the .vscode folder of Visual studio code for debugging.

+## Angular Project

+Note:

+1. Create a folder 'ClientApp' to reside the source of angular project.
+Use angular CLI to create that folder with default files.
+2. Install automapper-ts using npm.
+3. Install bootstrap for styling purpose.
+4. Include the bootstrap in style.css -- global file location.
+5. Install @angular/http
+6. npm install --save rxjs-compat
+7. Add CORS exception in Startup file.